Current Public Workshop Offering: What Happened to Us

 Giving Up Privilege: How "White Privilege" Keeps White Supremacy in Place

-- Understood how the “White Privilege Narrative” perpetuates assimilation, guilt, and defensiveness, inadvertently keeping White supremacy and systemic racism in place
+- Understood how the “White Privilege Narrative” encourages assimilation, breeds guilt and defensiveness, and keeps White supremacy and systemic racism in place

 - Recognized and named patterns of internalized dominance and entitlement, systemic, non-target obliviousness, and human rights as distinct concepts

 - Shifted from experiencing non-target identity as one of “privilege” to one of “loss” as we recognize the costs of oppression to and as non-targets